rh-messaging/DR-Reference/README.md

 # Multi Site Ceph and Red Hat AMQ Broker

-This contains a set of examples on how you can configure ceph-fs as a multi-site provider for ActiveMQ Artemis.
+This contains a set of files explaining on how you can configure ceph-fs as a multi-site provider for ActiveMQ Artemis.

 You will need a valid Red Hat subscription for Red Hat Ceph Storage to use these examples.